xuan1905/llm-call/README.md

 # Description
 The repository invovles the FastAPI backend for interacting with Sagemaker endpoints for LLMs.
 We can create, stop, delete and call the endpoints.
-There's a websocket endpoint for listening the creation status of endpoints.
+There's a websocket endpoint for listening the creation status of Sagemaker endpoints.

 # Local development
 ## Prerequisites